Sinbad-The-Sailor/Abacus/README.md

 # Abacus

 Sequential investment decisions.

-Currently only working as risk utilites for portfolios and scenario generation.
+Currently only working as a risk tool for ETF portfolios and scenario generation.

-### **Equitie Model**
+### **Equity Model**
 Stocks and other equities are model using a modified version of a discretized Merton-Jump-Diffusion SDE.
 Volatility is updated using a GJR-GARCH(1,1) model, and innovations within the model have a generalized Student's t distribution.

 <p align="center">